Medication Summary

 Class Summary

 The FDA approved a standard anthrax vaccine designated "anthrax vaccine adsorbed" (AVA), which is a sterile filtrate of cultures of an avirulent strain that elaborates protective antigen.
-No controlled trials are available.
-The efficacy of this vaccine in inhalation (biowarfare) anthrax is questionable.
+Human controlled trials are not conducted for anthrax vaccines.
+FDA approval is based solely on studies in animal models of inhalational anthrax.

 Anthrax vaccine adsorbed (BioThrax)